bnwoods/bnwoods.github.io/_posts/2019/2019-09-16-Scanning-AWS-Accounts-With-Chef-Compliance.md

 Select AWS and fill out the form keeping the following in mind:

 - Name your integration something meaningful
 - Select "API" for service.
 This will auto discover all regions in the integrated account.
-If you intend to scan actual EC2 instances, using the EC2 service type would be acceptible.
+If you intend to scan actual EC2 instances, using the EC2 service type would be acceptable.
 This will auto discover all EC2 instances in the integrated account.
 - This is going to require AWS Access Keys for the account you intend to integrate.
 The account you intend to use should have at minimum global read permissions (`arn:aws:iam::aws:policy/ReadOnlyAccess`)

 Once you've filled out all the information, click Save Integration